AntonioFasano/SienaR/README.md

 where `USERNAME` is the name  of the current Windows user.
 This is unless you hacked R defaults.

-When using paths, it is suggested to use **absolute path**.
-If you use a relative path, it is relative to the _current_ working directory, and you are supposed to understand which is.
-If you are confident with R language, you might use the function `getwd()` and  `setwd("new-wd-path")` to print or change the current working directory.

-# Troubleshooting
+There is also another option for Windows users to use backslashes, that is,  the raw character syntax.
+Here, a trivial example is worth more than words:

+    r"(C:\Users\antonio\Desktop\sienafiles)"

+As you can see, using the syntax `r"(...)"` allows typing a Windows path as is.
+This is particularly convenient if you have a long path that you are pasting  from the Windows file browser.

+If you pair these options with the TAB auto-completion features mentioned above, you can type paths fast and, most of all, without error.

+# Versions, Troubleshooting, and Known Issues

+Use the `version()` function to learn about the version you are using or check the `changelog.md`.
+If you want to know about the last commit, use:

+    version(changes = TRUE)

-You might see some warnings like:
+Currently, you might see some warnings like:

     Warning:
     ... : closing unused connection X (stdin)

 This is a noisy  garbage collection procedure, which does not affect the final code results, and removing warnings might hide possible serious ones.
-I am rewriting some of code logic to manually close connections.
+I am rewriting some of the code logic to manually close connections.

 These scripts do not use the services' web APIs, which in general make the code more robust and durable.
 Indeed, the API documentation I was able to found was tiny.
 I wanted to get some job done in a reasonable time, and finding the docs outweighed the time to reverse engineering browser traffic.
-However, I will gradually refactor code to service APIs.
+However, I will gradually refactor code to service APIs, if I found the docs.